jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 > * Oxygen curve is shifted to the right because of C.
 > * Oxygen curve is shifted to the right because of D.

+Boards questions almost always give you enough information to make a diagnosis, and rarely is a patient without risk.
+So avoid those answer
+choices:

+> * The patient is at risk because of X.
+> * <strike>The patient has no risk because of Y.</strike>
+> * <strike>Not enough information is provided to make a diagnosis.</strike>

 ## A single phrase can rule out an answer choice

 The question prompt may mention an ancillary test that was performed whose